Ottery St Mary: History

 Archaeological excavations in 2014, in advance of a housing development at Island Farm, uncovered a medieval longhouse dating to AD.1250–1350.

 Ottery's notable buildings include the Tumbling Weir and St Mary's church.
 The town is the site of The King's School, formerly a grammar school but now a comprehensive school, founded in 1545 by Henry VIII, and of Ottery St Mary Primary School.
+The Old Town Hall now accommodates the local heritage museum.

 The Chanter's House is a Grade II listed building.
 The Listing summary states: "Dates from the days of the College but little trace of antiquity remains, mainly enclosed by large brick outer additions by Butterfield including a 3rd storey, extending also above the C18 ...
 The C17 centre is the former Heath's Court ..."
 It dates from the 17th century, incorporating parts of the former Precentor's house, known as Heath's Court.
 In 1645, Oliver Cromwell held a convention in the house's dining room, and Thomas Fairfax stayed at the house from October to December in that year.
 The building served as the headmaster's lodging for the King's School.
 Samuel Taylor Coleridge grew up here after his father, Rev. John Coleridge, moved there after being appointed headmaster and vicar of St Mary's Church in 1769.
 The property remained in the Coleridge family until 2006, when it was sold to Max Norris who completed a major renovation over five years.